fionaeliza/fionaeliza.github.io/README.md

-# Fiona Dean's Data Analysit Projects
+# Fiona Dean's Data Analyst Projects

 PJM Electrical Data, Cleansing project </br>
 This project includes cleaning up a large timeseries data set within Pandas and adding to it holiday and temperature data.
 You can find the jupyter notebook at the following link.</br>